workstarovoitov/ESP32-stepper-control/README.md

 ### Introduction
-Projects assembled with ESP32, some steppers, and a pack of [openbuilds](https://openbuilds.com/) alu profiles and accessories.
+These projects are assembled from some parts like ESP32, some steppers, and a pack of [openbuilds](https://openbuilds.com/) alu profiles and accessories.
+All of them somehow control stepper motors with ESP32 via Wi-Fi

 ### Hardware
 Еhe projects use a **ESP32-Wroom *38-pin*** board